warrenli0/cse15l-lab-reports/index.md

   }
 }[user@sahara ~/lecture1]$
 ```
 The output is simply the contents of the `Hello.java` file which is the intended behavior of `cat` when used on a file.
-This is not an error.
+This is not an error. <br>